2i2c-org/docs/user/howto/launch-dask-gateway-cluster.md

 : Select 1/2/4/8/16 CPUs and corresponding memory requests from a dropdown menu.

 Image
-: User image on the client side is automatically defined to match the Dask gateway version on the server side.
+: This defaults to the user image deployed on the Dask hub.

 Environment variables (YAML)
 : Set environment variables for both the workers and schedulers using YAML, e.g. `ENV_VAR: my_environment_variable`.